Antigua and Barbuda Gaming License

 - Anti-Fraud and Money Laundering Regulations.
 The regulations ensure honest play and that account wagering systems cannot be used by players to launder money.

-Internet gaming facilities are regulated by the Financial Services Regulatory Authority (FSRA).
+- Internet Gaming Taxation Internet gaming facilities are regulated by the Financial Services Regulatory Authority (FSRA).

--Fees for gaming licenses are US$75,000 per annum for operators with a primary server in Antigua and Barbuda and who pay the required taxes.
+- Fees for gaming licenses are US$75,000 per annum for operators with a primary server in Antigua and Barbuda and who pay the required taxes.

--Fees for wagering licenses are US$50,000 per annum for operators with a primary server in Antigua and Barbuda and who pay the required taxes.
+- Fees for wagering licenses are US$50,000 per annum for operators with a primary server in Antigua and Barbuda and who pay the required taxes.

--Operators are required to pay 3% tax on net wins.
+- Operators are required to pay 3% tax on net wins.
 Software licensing and software development costs are tax deductible up to a cap of 40% of the net winnings.

--Operators are entitled to a cap of US$50,000 per month on taxes.
+- Operators are entitled to a cap of US$50,000 per month on taxes.